Our Response To COVID-19.

 St. John Vianney Updates

-In-person masses will be on Saturday at 5 PM and Sunday morning at 8:30 only, and there will not be any music or singing at these two masses since singing is a way that the virus can spread.
+In-Person Mass: In-person masses will be on Saturday at 5 PM and Sunday morning at 8:30 only, and there will not be any music or singing at these two masses since singing is a way that the virus can spread.
 Not having music will also cut down on our time spent together, minimizing the risk of viral transmission.
 In other words, these two in-person masses will be like a regular weekday morning mass.
+The 10:00 AM mass is now in-person, as well as live-streamed with music.

 RETURNING TO MASS: A summary of what to expect when returning to Mass is now available and will continue to be updated.
 Click the red tab at the top of the page or Click Here.

-MASS RESERVATIONS: While reservations are no longer required, we may be mandated to adjust our capacity.
-You are welcome to attend any of our masses, please know that we are still limiting to 100 at each mass.
+MASS RESERVATIONS: You are welcome to attend any of our masses, please know that we are still limiting to 100 at each mass.
 Please call the office for the most up to date information.

 RESOURCES: We have a variety of options available for parishioners to stay connected with the parish.